-Two books and one pamphlet have been published by or in conjunction with the Gillespie Collection to date.
-These titles are: Film Posters of the Third Reich (2007), Veit Harlan's "Testament 1945” (2010), and Karl Ritter - His Life and 'Zeitfilms' under National Socialism (2012).
-All three titles are available exclusively for purchase from International Historic Films, Chicago, USA.
+Three books and one pamphlet have been published by or in conjunction with the Gillespie Collection to date.
+These titles are: Film Posters of the Third Reich (2007), Veit Harlan's "Testament 1945” (2010), Karl Ritter - His Life and 'Zeitfilms' under National Socialism (2012) and The Making of The Crew of the Dora (2016).
+All titles are available exclusively for purchase from International Historic Films, Chicago, USA.

 Acquiring original posters and other film materials from this historical era is a bit like stumbling blindfolded in a very large dark room, where one cannot see or comprehend the 'universe' of what was published and printed at the time in its entirety; and doesn't know what one doesn't know...and there is now nobody alive to ask.
 So much was lost in the napalm fire–bombing of Germany, so much looted by the Red Army and so much by souvenir–hunting American GIs that present–day German archives have nothing close to a full set of magazine print–runs, or film posters, or related ephemera... and no money to even transfer nitrate 35mm film prints to safety film for posterity.
 In our small way, new discoveries and surprises still happen from time to time; and whole new areas of collection and pursuit become visible as the years go by.
 Hence the varied menu subjects above.